 I visited Stirling first, and from the cemetery that sits next to the castle, there is a decent view of the hilltop it sits on.
 From this vantage point, there are two big buildings and part of a castle wall visible.
 ‘That’s it?’, I thought.
-There didn’t seem to be a lot going on, but when walking towards the entrance gate, you’ll realise several buildings make up this castle.
+There didn’t seem to be much going on, but when walking towards the entrance gate, you’ll realise several buildings make up this castle.
 They ranged from small to very big and were built by many generations of royalty that ruled there.
 I rented the audio guide while touring the castle grounds and went to every room in every open building.
-After spending about 17 pounds for my day at the castle (about $25 USD), I wanted to get my monies worth!
+After spending about 17 pounds for my day at the castle (about $25 USD), I wanted to get my money’s worth!
 Also, I wanted to have the whole experience so I could compare Stirling to Edinburgh.
 The audio guide was very informational and engaging.
 It told the story of each building on the castle grounds, the people who built them, as well as a lot of Scottish history.

-Like Stirling, Edinburgh Castle is not a typical Disney-esque looking castle with one enormous main building complete with towers and battlements that dominates a landscape and is surrounded by wall and moat.
+Like Stirling, Edinburgh Castle is not a typical Disney-esque-looking castle with one enormous main building complete with towers and battlements that dominates a landscape and is surrounded by wall and moat.
 It, too, has several buildings that were built over centuries.
 Also, like in Stirling, to get the whole castle experience, I rented the audio guide and went into every open area.
 Again, the audio guide was filled with great historical information about the castle and interesting facts about the kings and queens who ruled there.

-Like at Stirling, the Edinburgh Castle has Regimental Museums, a Great Hall, an old chapel, and a Royal Palace.
+Like at Stirling, Edinburgh Castle has Regimental Museums, a Great Hall, an old chapel, and a Royal Palace.
 It also has some interesting extras like the Scottish Crown Jewels, the Scottish National War Memorial, and Prisons of War.
 There is also the One O’clock Gun, which supposedly fires nearly every day at precisely 13:00 since its inception in 1861 as a time signal for ships in the Firth of Forth.
-Although I say supposedly because of the 8 days I was in Edinburgh, I did not hear the One O’clock Gun once.
+Although I say supposedly because of the eight days I was in Edinburgh, I did not hear the One O’clock Gun once.

 It is interesting to walk through all the buildings, including the Royal Palace (which recreates how it would have looked in the mid 16th century), the Great Hall that is the largest ever in Scotland, and the Chapel Royal (built-in 1594 for the baptism of James VI’s first son).
-The complex also houses the Regimental Museum, which tracks the history of the Argyll and Sutherlands British Army regiment, formed in 1881 and based at Stirling Castle, the Stirling Heads Gallery, which showcases much of the carvings from around the complex, and the Castle Exhibition that shows a timeline and information of all monarchs that shaped the castle.
+The complex also houses The Argyll and Sutherland Highlanders Regimental Museum, , which tracks the history of the Argyll and Sutherlands British Army regiment, formed in 1881 and based at Stirling Castle, the Stirling Heads Gallery, which showcases much of the carvings from around the complex, and the Castle Exhibition that shows a timeline and information of all monarchs that shaped the castle.
 To me, it felt more like a museum.